JoshuaBotha/one-commander-settings/README.md

-# one-commander-settings
-My settings for One Commander
+# My settings for One Commander

+Copy contents to:
+<One-Commander-Installation>\Settings